 Find a manager that has experience.
 This will probably be a 20 percent commission deal.
 I know this sounds alarming, but unfortunately, it is pretty normal for the music industry.
 You want to find a manager who is truly passionate about what you are doing with your music.
 Keep control of your songwriting and never let them A and R your music.
 If they aren't on board with you at the beginning with your music, they never will be.

 You should feel like your manager is actively trying to push you forward.
 With this being said, do not get lazy.
 The music industry is just like any other job, and if you don't treat it like that, you will never get anywhere.
 You have to be prepared to work every day at it.
 Conclusion

 I hope you find these tips helpful and interesting.
 If you have any questions, please feel free to reach out by following the link below!
 About The Author

-Chris Senner is the Keyboardist for the rock band band Vinyl Theatre and the owner of Keyboard Kraze. « return to blog
+Chris Senner is the Keyboardist for the rock band band Vinyl Theatre and the owner of Keyboard Kraze.
+Disclaimer: Please note that the views expressed here do not necessarily reflect those of Tunedly. « return to blog